 Accessible in Mesh Inspector, the Invert option allows you to switch the side from which a Surface Mesh is selectable and interactable.
-This functionality addresses a common technical limitation in 3D rendering, where meshes are often designed to be "one-sided" for performance optimization.
+This is particularly relevant for large meshes with 100,000 vertices or more, which, due to technical constraints, are rendered as one-sided.

 <aside> ℹ️